-- 1. There must be a minimum vertical length of 18" starting from the fireplace before putting an deviation/elbow.
+- 1. There must be a minimum vertical length of 18" starting from the fireplace before putting a deviation/elbow.
 Install the first elbow; turn it in the required direction.
 Secure it to the chimney according to the chimney manufacturer's instructions.
-In many cases, it is recommended to secure connections with three (3) 1/2" (12 mm) metal screws. - 2.
+In many cases, it is recommended to secure connections with three (3) /2" (12 mm) metal screws. - 2.
 Install the necessary chimney lengths to achieve the required offset.
 Lock the chimney lengths together according to the chimney manufacturer's instructions.
-In many cases, it is recommended to use three (3) 1/2" (12 mm) metal screws.
+In many cases, it is recommended to use three (3) /2" (12 mm) metal screws.
 If the offset length is made of two (2) chimney lengths or more, many chimney manufacturers may require that you use an offset or roof support halfway up the offset.
-If penetrating a wall, install a wall radiation shield supplied by the chimney manufacturer (voir Figures 31 et 32). - 3.
+If penetrating a wall, install a wall radiation shield supplied by the chimney manufacturer (see Figures 31 and 32). - 3.
 Use another elbow to turn the chimney vertically.
 Secure the elbow. - 4.
 Use a plumb bob to line up the centre of the hole.
 Cut a hole for the chimney in the ceiling/floor.
 Frame this hole as described previously. - 5.
-From below, install a firestop supplied by the chimney manufacturer (voir Figure 32). - 6.
+From below, install a firestop supplied by the chimney manufacturer (see Figure 32). - 6.
 A support must be used on the first 15' section (4.6 m). - 7.
 Continue with the regular installation.

-1.4.6 Angled Radiation Shield
+1.4.7 Angled Radiation Shield

-When passing through a combustible wall with the chimney at a 30° or 45° angle (30° or 45° in Canada and 30° only in the USA), an angled radiation shield provided by the chimney manufacturer must be installed.
+When passing through a combustible wall with the chimney at a $30^{\circ}$ or $45^{\circ}$ angle ( $30^{\circ}$ or $45^{\circ}$ in Canada and $30^{\circ}$ only in the USA), an angled radiation shield provided by the chimney manufacturer must be installed.
 Only one is required.
 Follow the chimney manufacturer's installation instructions.